fullmetalbrackets/blog/src/content/blog/setup-unattended-upgrades.md

 Unattended-Upgrade::Automatic-Reboot-Time "05:00";
 ```

-> Though you can configure Unattended-Upgrades to email you when it completes an automatic update or when it encounters an error.
-It requires installing and configuring other packages, which I will not get into here.
+> Though you can configure Unattended-Upgrades to email you when it completes an automatic update or when it encounters an error, this requires installing and configuring other packages, which I will not get into here.
 I may update this in the future if I ever do set up email notification.

 Finally, you'll want to check the file at `/etc/apt/apt.conf.d/20auto-upgrades` and make sure it has the following lines ("1" enables, while "0" disables):